Azasakhe/Netflix/Contribute-and-donations.md

 ## Donations status

-Budget: 50% for 1st goal
+Budget: 58% for 1st goal

 _A huge thank you to those who were able to participate in the goal:_

-Lukas, Dózsa, Dominik, Frederik, Martin, Bertrand, Dorin, Bruno, Péter, Timo
+Gioele, Lukas, Dózsa, Dominik, Frederik, Martin, Bertrand, Dorin, Bruno, Péter, Timo